-In Redland City, the strongest regional competitive effect between 2009/10 and 2014/15 was experienced in Manufacturing.
+In Redland City, the strongest regional competitive effect between 2010/11 and 2015/16 was experienced in Health Care and Social Assistance.

 Shift Share Analysis provides a useful mechanism for better interpreting changes in economic variables between different time periods.
 It is a way of breaking the growth or decline in an industry into three components to help understand what is driving the change.
 These three change components are commonly known as:

 National/State growth effect - the amount of growth or decline in an industry that could be attributed to the overall growth of a larger area that encompasses the region's economy, usually state or national.